joshwayne/jw-sketch-plugins/README.md

 ## 3. Layer Plugins

 ### Toggle Layers
-Toggles the visibility of all layers and groups containing "👀" (eyes emoji) with the command `⌃⌥⌘H`
+Toggles the visibility of all layers and groups containing ":eyes:" (eyes emoji) with the command `⌃⌥⌘H`